gguynn/applicant-senior-front-end-engineer-master/README.md

 ### Summary

 Thank you for reviewing this exercise.
 Revisions and further excersies will be done upon request.
+Please excuse typos in commit messages.

 *Total hours:* 22